Microsoft/azure-docs.cs-cz/articles/logic-apps/logic-apps-enterprise-integration-b2b-list-errors-solutions.md

 **Popis chyby**: neplatné hlavičky AS2.
 Jedna z hlaviček "AS2-do" nebo "AS2-from" je prázdná.

-**Akce uživatele**: byla přijata zpráva AS2, která neobsahovala AS2-from nebo AS2-to nebo obě hlavičky.
-Podívejte se na hlavičky AS2 zprávy AS2-from a AS2-to a opravte je na základě konfigurace smlouvy.
+**Akce uživatele**: byla přijata zpráva AS2, která neobsahovala AS2-From nebo AS2-To nebo obě hlavičky.
+Ověřte, AS2-From zprávy a AS2-To záhlaví a opravte je na základě konfigurace smlouvy.

 ### <a name="missing-as2-message-body-and-headers"></a>Chybí text a záhlaví zprávy AS2.